Gabe Hrynick (Assistant Professor)

 Dr. Gabe Hrynick is an archaeologist specializing in the study of coastal hunter-gatherers, especially their domestic and ritual structures and spaces.
 He joined UNB as an assistant professor of anthropology in 2016, and currently has research support from the Harrison McCain Foundation.
 Prior to joining UNB, he worked in academic, museum, and CRM contexts, and has supervised research on projects dating from the Palaeo-Indian period to the Pequot War.

-With Dr. Matthew Betts, Dr. Hrynick is a collaborator on the E’se’get Archaeology Project on Nova Scotia’s South Shore, analyzing domestic and ritual features and the organization of domestic space.
+With Dr. Matthew Betts, Dr. Hrynick is a collaborator on the COASTAL Archaeology Project in Nova Scotia, analyzing domestic and ritual features and the organization of domestic space.
 With Dr. Susan Blair and Kenneth Holyoke, he has also conducted research in the Lower Saint John River Valley on canoe routes, portages, and the movement of lithic materials.

 For prospective graduate students